Television and film in New Jersey

 There is a long history of television and film in New Jersey, which is considered the birthplace of the movie picture industry.

+Film and television "firsts"

 The roots of the industry started in Newark with Hannibal Goodwin's patent of nitrocellulose film in 1887.
-Motion picture technology was invented by Thomas Edison, with early work done at his West Orange laboratory.
-Edison's Black Maria, where the first motion picture to be copyrighted in the United States, Fred Ott's Sneeze, was shot.
+Motion picture technology was invented by Thomas Edison, with early work done at his laboratory in West Orange.
+Edison's Black Maria, the world's first movie studio, is where the first motion picture to be copyrighted in the United States, Fred Ott's Sneeze, was shot.

 The Centaur Film Company of Bayonne was the first independent movie studio in the USA.
 America's first motion picture industry started in 1907 in Fort Lee and the first studio was constructed there in 1909.

-Fred Wesley Wentworth was commissioned in 1914 by Jacob Fabian to build the Regent in Paterson, the first facility built exclusively for the exhibition of moving pictures.
-The nation's first drive-in theater opened at Airport Circle in 1933.
+Alice Guy-Blaché, widely considered to be the world's first female film director, worked in the borough.
+Oscar Micheaux's film The Exile, the first African-American sound film, was filmed in Fort Lee along with many other Micheaux films.